moodlemobile/cordova-plugin-wkwebview-cookies/README.md

 Plugin to manage cookies in WKWebView.
 This is needed in order to fix cookies not stored in iframes in WKWebView.

-Please notice that this plugin requires cordova-plugin-ionic-webview.
+Please notice that this plugin requires you to use WKWebView.

 ## Installation